-Studying beings from the rhythms that make them emerge, fulfills the vow of Simondon to "start from the middle", that is to say from the activities in which they are constantly generated and destroyed, while they seem falsely exist by themselves and retain a substantial identity.
-Instead of starting from individuals or systems, as if they already existed per se, and look how they eventually interact, but also instead of looking only to the countless ways linguistic differance or temporal difference subvert identity, one will study the singular and collective individuals and systems at all body, language and social levels.
-Certainly, such an approach removes any ethical and political guarantee based on individual soul or collective consciousness, but it does not indulge in relativism either because these processes can always be classified and criticized according 1. to the degree of life power, that is to say of subjectivation, each of them guarantees to singular and collective individuals, and 2. the degree of shareability of this power.
-A process generating individuals by exploiting, discriminating or even destroying other individuals is clearly the lowest it can exist.
-On the contrary a process generating individuals by including and empowering others is the best one can hope for.
+Studying beings from the rhythms that make them emerge fulfils the vow of Simondon to 'start from the middle' (Simondon 2007); that is to say, from the activities in which they are constantly generated and destroyed, while they seem falsely to exist by themselves and retain a substantial identity.
+Instead of starting from individuals or systems, as if they already existed per se, and look how they eventually interact, but also instead of looking only to the countless ways linguistic différance or temporal difference subvert identity, the new sciences study the singular and collective individuation-deindividuation processes, i.e. the processes of simultaneous generation-destruction of individuals and systems, concurrently at body, language and social levels.
+That kind of approach certainly removes any ethical and political guarantee based on individual or collective consciousness, but it does not indulge in relativism either, because these processes can always be classified and criticized accordingly: firstly, to the degree of life power, that is to say of subjectivation, each of them guarantees to singular and collective individuals; and secondly, the degree of shareability of this power.
+A process generating individuals by discriminating or even destroying other individuals is clearly the lowest it can exist.
+On the contrary, a process generating individuals by including and empowering others is the best one can hope for.

-Let me conclude with a few words of praise and encouragement to all researchers who engaged in recent years in rhythmanalytical or rhythmological research.
-Apart from a few seniors as François Laplantine, Jean-Claude Schmitt [12] or myself, most of those researchers are young.
+I conclude with a few words of praise and encouragement to all researchers engaged in recent years in rhythmanalytical or rhythmological research.
+Apart from a few seniors, such as François Laplantine, Jean-Claude Schmitt and myself, most of those researchers are young.
 They form a group of people who, without always being fully aware of it, share common formal and methodological concerns.
-These young researchers stumble against many obstacles: lack of job, rejection of innovation, fierce resistance against anything that might question the scientific legitimacy of existing authority relying on outdated paradigms.
-I have no less confidence in their future.
-I believe a new "rhythm-generation" is slowly emerging, a generation that will, I am confident, introduce a radical change of rhythm in human and social science.
+These young researchers stumble against many obstacles: lack of jobs, rejection of innovation, fierce resistance against anything that might question the scientific legitimacy of existing authority relying on outdated paradigms.
+We have no less confidence in their future.

+We believe a new 'rhythm-generation' is slowly emerging: a generation that will, I am confident, introduce a radical change of rhythm in human and social science.